Regression Discontinuity Design with Potentially Many Covariates: Simulation

-Table \ref{tab:point-est} shows the biases and RMSEs of the four point estimation methods.
-For the bandwidth $h$, the first two methods use the MSE-optimal bandwidth without covariates proposed by CCT.
+Table \ref{tab:point-est} shows the biases and RMSEs of the following four point estimation methods.
+For the bandwidth $h_{n}$, the first two methods use the MSE-optimal bandwidth without covariates proposed by CCT.
 The third method uses the MSE-optimal bandwidth with covariates proposed by CCFT.
-The fourth method, called ``Adaptive'', is the bandwidth for our covariate selection approach which uses the MSE optimal bandwidth without covariates for the covariate selection stage and uses that with covariates in the estimation stage.
-For estimation methods, the first method uses the standard RD estimation method without covariates by CCT.
-The second and the third methods use the RD estimation with covariates by CCFT.
-The fourth method uses the RD estimation with the selected covariates.
+The fourth method, called ``Adaptive'', is the bandwidth for our covariate selection approach which uses the MSE-optimal bandwidth without covariates for the covariate selection stage and uses that with covariates in the estimation stage.
+For estimation methods, the first method uses the standard RDD estimation method without covariates by CCT.
+The second and the third methods use the RDD estimation with covariates by CCFT.
+The fourth method uses the RDD estimation with the selected covariates.
 See Section \ref{sec:rec} for more details on the fourth method.

 Our findings are summarized as follows.
-First, the RMSEs of the covariate-adjusted estimation get larger irrespective of the bandwidths as the number of covariates increases across all DPGs.
+First, the RMSEs of the covariate adjusted estimation get larger irrespective of the bandwidths as the number of covariates increases across all DPGs.
 These increases in the RMSEs are due to inflated standard errors caused by a large number of covariates.
 This result clearly indicates the need for covariate selection.
 Second, the covariate selection approach shows excellent performances for all cases.
 Both the biases and RMSEs are stable for different values of $p$ for all designs.
 Finally, all methods work equally well for DGP1, where all the additional covariates are irrelevant.
 However, for DGP2 and DGP3, we find substantial efficiency loss of the standard method.
+The results for DGP4 show that the standard and covariate selection approaches preform stably even when the sparsity assumption is not satisfied.
+However, the covariate adjusted approaches by CCFT perform unstably in terms of the RMSE.
 Overall, we recommend the covariate selection even for relatively small $p$.

 Table \ref{tab:selected} reports the number of selected covariates for our covariate selection approach.
 It is quite natural that the number of selected covariates increases when the number of non-zero coefficients of covariates increases.
 It is interesting to note that the average number of selected covariates decreases as the number of covariates increase.